betula/node-shared/README.md

 ## Unit testing

-You can use `override` or `assign` for provide mocks in you dependencies.
+You can use `assign` for provide mocks into you dependencies.

 ```typescript
 // world.ts